aharring/EOTSubmission/README.md

 #
 # Current Status : Work in progress
 #
 # Program Function :
-#       Initially this program will
+#       This program will
+#       . display a menu with the following options
+#           .
+Enter one or more org names
+#               if no org is supplied use default & proceed
+#                   Not Written Yet
+#           .
+Enter one or more users
+#               if no user is supplied use default
+#               .
+For each listed user
-#       1. download my respository to a temp directory
+#                   . download user respository to a temp directory
-#       2. check to see if the files downloaded have any obvious vulnerabilties such as passwords or keys
+#                   . check to see if the files downloaded have any obvious vulnerabilties such as passwords or keys
-#       3. record vulnerabilties
+#                   . record vulnerabilties
-#       4. remove tmp downloaded dir in preparation for next iteration
+#                   . remove tmp downloaded dir in preparation for next iteration
+#           .
+Enter an id range to be scanned
+#               if no id range is supplied use default & proceed
+#               For range option do simple checks such as min < max, min & max are both positive ..
+Not done yet
+#                   Not Written Yet
+#           .
+For the information supplied, whether org, user, id range - get the associated repos, check the commits for vulerabilities (WIP)
 #
 # References :
 #       1. https://pygithub.readthedocs.io/en/latest/introduction.html